While we’re all trying to stay safe at home, Cologuard is a colonoscopy alternative

-If you’ve been trying to stay home more and are putting off your colonoscopy, consider Cologuard or a fecal immunochemical test (FIT) to catch colon cancer early while it’s still very treatable.
+If you’ve been avoiding getting a colon cancer screening, there are colonoscopy alternatives such as Cologuard or a fecal immunochemical test (FIT) that can catch colon cancer early while it’s still very treatable.

-A colonoscopy is the best way to detect colon cancer and allows the surgeon to remove any polyps or tumors.
-If you’ve been avoiding having yours done, Cologuard and FIT are simple and involve little more than your bathroom and mailing a package.
+A colonoscopy is the best way to detect colon cancer and allows the surgeon to remove any polyps or tumors during the procedure.
+Cologuard and FIT are simple tests you can do at home and involve little more than your bathroom and mailing a package.

 Don’t put off a colon cancer screening

 More options make it easier to catch colon cancer while it’s most curable.
-Talk to a staff member about your options.
+The Cologuard test is available at Norton Prompt Care clinics, or you can talk to your primary care provider about colonoscopy.

-“Fecal colon cancer tests have made it easier to screen for colon cancer during the pandemic, and Cologuard catches about 92% of cancers,” said Michael F. Driscoll, M.D., medical oncologist with Norton Cancer Institute.
-“Given the current crisis, a fecal test is better than putting off a screening any longer.”
+“Fecal colon cancer tests have made it easier to screen for colon cancer, and Cologuard catches about 92% of cancers,” said Michael F. Driscoll, M.D., medical oncologist with Norton Cancer Institute.
+“A fecal test is better than putting off a screening any longer.”

 Both tests look for signs of cancer in your stool.

 Your health care provider will prescribe the test, which will arrive with instructions for collecting a sample and sending it back to the lab.
-In addition to Norton Community Medical Associates primary care providers, Norton Prompt Care at Walgreens clinic providers recently started providing Cologuard prescriptions to meet the need.
+In addition to Norton Community Medical Associates primary care providers, Norton Prompt Care Clinic providers can provide Cologuard prescriptions.

 Cologuard looks for DNA mutations and other signs of possible colon cancer, possibly identifying colon cancer before symptoms appear.
 The FIT looks for hidden blood that could be from polyps or tumors.